ahamez/protox/README.md

 [[[], "\b", <<3>>], <<18>>, <<4>>, "\b", <<1>>, <<18>>, <<0>>]
 ```

-Note that `Protox.Encode.encode/1` creates an iolist, not a binary.
+Note that `Protox.Encode.encode/1` returns an iolist, not a binary.
 Such iolists can be used
-directly with files or sockets read/write operations.
+directly with files or sockets write operations.
 However, you can use `:binary.list_to_bin/1` to get a binary:

 ```elixir